StefanieBelfast/lintol/README.md

 I did the test site by site, you have at the left hand side 5 buttons(my 5 tests) and an extra test for the Login Page
 ## login.js
 **existing items**
   -testing items/words which should be there

 **LINTOL login**
   -tests the login

 ## Data Profiles
 **login**
   -login in website

 **check items**
   -tests if certain words/logos exists

 **count items**
-counting items
+  -counting items

-**Add new Data Profile 1/2/3/4/5/6** tests different ways to add a new Data Profile
+**Add new Data Profile 1/2/3/4/5/6**
+  -tests different ways to add a new Data Profile

 ## Resources
 **check items**
-tests if certain words/logos exists
+  -tests if certain words/logos exists

 **count items**
-counting items
+  -counting items

 **click items/Add From URL**
-tests add button
+  -tests add button

 **click items/upload button**
-tests upload button
+  -tests upload button

 **click items/checkbox**
-tests if it possible to click on checkbox & if it is counting
+  -tests if it possible to click on checkbox & if it is counting

-**click Item Choose Funktion** tests dropdown menus
+**click Item Choose Funktion**
+  -tests dropdown menus

 ## DataProcessors
 **check items**
-tests if certain words/logos exists
+  -tests if certain words/logos exists

 **count items**
-counts items
+  -counts items

 ## ValidationReports
 **check items/dropdown**
-tests if certain words/logos exists & tests the dropdown
+  -tests if certain words/logos exists & tests the dropdown

 **count items**
-counts items
+  -counts items

 ## Users
 **check items**
-tests if certain words/logos exists
+  -tests if certain words/logos exists